 - a.
 The federal contribution shall be equivalent to the total of federal grant aid a student is awarded during the same award year from the following programs only: - i.
 Federal Pell Grant; - ii.
 Federal Supplemental Educational Opportunity Grant (FSEOG); and - iii.
 Teacher Education Assistance for College and Higher Education (TEACH) Grant. - b.
 Under no circumstances shall the federal contribution include the amount the student is awarded in student loans. - 9.
-Guidelines for Awarding and Disbursing SSOG funds - Only students who are enrolled in 15 or more credits that count toward their program of study are eligible to receive an SSOG disbursement. - b.
+Guidelines for Awarding and Disbursing SSOG funds - a.
+Only students who are enrolled in 12 or more credits that count toward their program of study are eligible to receive an SSOG disbursement. - b.
 A student who previously earned a bachelor's degree is not eligible to receive the SSOG award. - c.
 A student with Deferred Action for Childhood Arrivals (DACA) status may be eligible for the SSOG award.
 Such students must complete the FAFSA and identify themselves to the institutional financial aid office as having DACA status.
 DACA students must provide documentation they have been granted Deferred Action for Childhood Arrivals before they can be awarded an SSOG grant. - d.
 A student placed into remedial math or English pursuant to Title 4, Chapter 16, Section 1 of the Handbook is not eligible for SSOG until all such remedial coursework is completed.
 However, enrollment in corequisite coursework where academic support is provided to students while enrolled in college gateway courses shall be considered college level courses for purposes of SSOG eligibility. - e.
+SSOG funds to eligible students will be awarded by ascending EFC up to 8500 and in the following priority tiers until available funds are exhausted. - i.
+Tier 1: eligible students who are enrolled in at least 15 credit hours per semester: - ii.
+Tier 2: eligible students who are enrolled in less than 15 credit hours in their final semester prior to graduation who self-identify to the Financial Aid Office and previously received the award; and iii.
+Tier 3: eligible students who are enrolled in at least 12 but less than 15 credit hours per semester.

-Each institution shall award SSOG funds to eligible students in ascending EFC order up to 8500 EFC, until available funds are exhausted.
-This order shall apply each time SSOG funds are awarded and applies only to the population of students meeting all eligibility requirements as of the date awarding is carried out.
-If available funds are not exhausted by the 100 percent refund period for the spring semester, the Chancellor may expand the EFC range for eligible students. - 10.
-Award Date.
-For academic year 2018-19, institutions shall make initial SSOG awards no earlier than June 18, 2018, and no later than July 2, 2018.
-Future award dates shall be set by the Vice Chancellor for Academic and Student Affairs in consultation with institutional financial aid offices. - 11.
-Course Availability to Meet the 15-Credit per Semester Requirement - a.
-Each community college and state college shall ensure that adequate courses are offered each semester so that a student otherwise eligible for the grant and desirous of enrolling in 15 credits is able to do so.
-If situations arise where such a student is, due to course availability, unable to enroll in 15 credits that count toward the student's program of study, the institution shall consider feasible alternatives, including, but not limited to: - i.
-Course substitutions:
+A tier must be fully awarded at all institutions before subsequent tiers may be funded, at the direction of the System Office.
+This order shall apply each time SSOG funds are awarded and applies only to the population of students meeting all eligibility requirements as of the date awarding is carried out until all available funds are exhausted.
+If available funds are not exhausted by the 100 percent refund period for the spring semester, the Chancellor may expand the EFC range for eligible students.